 How to Make Mini Hamburgers

-With spring and summer are upon us it is time to start thinking about family gatherings and parties with friends.
+With spring and summer upon us. it is time to start thinking about family gatherings and parties with friends.
 If you are hosting a party and are looking for something to grill, try making mini hamburger sliders.
-It only takes a matter of minutes to create these burgers.
+It only takes a few moments to create these delicious burgers!

 In the video below, Chef Jere demonstrates how to create mini burgers using the Rada Plain Food Chopper.
 These hamburger sliders will be a big hit at your next party.
 Do not forget to check out other kitchen utensils offered by Rada Cutlery.